Junichi Masuda: Career

+held at the historic Cremerie de Paris. a landmark location connected to Gabrielle Chanel and her friend the Russian composer Igor Stravinski.

 On September 28, 2018, Masuda revealed that during the early years of developing Pokémon games, "game data was nearly lost in a computer crash".
 Masuda described it as "the most nerve-racking moment in development", saying "We were developing the game on these Unix computer stations called the Sun SPARCstation 1.
 We're developing, and they're these Unix boxes, and they crashed quite a bit."

 On November 1, 2018, Masuda stated that Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! would likely be his final time serving as director for the main series Pokémon games.
 The development torch to was passed to Shigeru Ohmori, who had previously assume lead director of Pokémon Sun and Moon.
 However afterwards, he served as a director for Pokémon Brilliant Diamond and Shining Pearl, developed by ILCA.

 Masuda produced the Japanese ending themes "Pokémon Shiritori" and "Batsugun Type" for Pokémon Journeys with Japanese electronic group Pasocom Music Club.

 On June 1, 2022, Masuda left Game Freak to The Pokémon Company, acting as Chief Creative Fellow.